 This is a fate that consumed many cars from this era as they were heavily modified to be competitive, many being destroyed in the process The first Bond Network Alfa/Ignis Group A car comes to mind.

-Luckily, this car had only competed in the occasional sports sedan race, unmodified from it’s Group A days, being primarily used for AROCA Club events and the occasional 6 Hour Relay Race.
+Luckily, this car had only competed in the occasional sports sedan race, unmodified from its Group A days, being primarily used for AROCA Club events and the occasional 6 Hour Relay Race.

 It was still in remarkably original condition with only a few minor alterations, a fibreglass front splitter, a small boot lip spoiler, and a few pieces of trim.